HemaxiN/3DYOLO/README.md

 It performs z-axis aligned rotations in the range (0, 360◦) with steps of size 90◦, horizontal flips, vertical flips and intensity variations.

 ## Dataset: Tree Structure
-Organize the training and validation images and annotations as follows:
+Organize the training and validation images (.tif files) and annotations (in PASCAL VOC format) as follows:

 ```
 datasetyolo